pk-sarker/system-design/README.md

 ```

+**Composite partitioning**:\
+Allows for certain combinations of the above partitioning schemes, by for example first applying
+a range partitioning and then a hash partitioning.
+Consistent hashing could be considered a composite
+of hash and list partitioning where the hash reduces the key space to a size that can be listed.

 **Reference**\
 The content is mostly by the @author and mixture of contents from [Wikipedia](https://en.wikipedia.org/), [Medium](https://medium.com/), [System Design Primer](https://github.com/donnemartin/system-design-primer), [Microsoft technical documentation](https://docs.microsoft.com/en-ca/) and some random blogs.